25 Universities with 100% Scholarships for Masters (International)

 Additional Full-Funding Opportunities#

-17. Arizona State University — Master of Global Management (MGM) 18.
-Arizona State University — Mastercard Foundation Scholarship 19.
-Washington University in Saint Louis — McDonald International Scholars Academy
+14. Arizona State University — Mastercard Foundation Scholarship (for students from Sub-Saharan Africa) 15.
+Washington University in Saint Louis — McDonnell International Scholars Academy (restricted to nominees from partner institutions)

 For more comprehensive lists of scholarship opportunities, explore my complete guide to 30 universities with 100% scholarships and part 2 of 100% scholarships for international students.